Kilmore Recreation F.C.

-Kilmore Recreation Football Club, commonly known as Kilmore Rec., is a Northern Irish, intermediate football club with teams playing in Division 1A of the Northern Amateur Football League, Newcastle Amateur League Division 1 and Downpatrick Youth League.
+Kilmore Recreation Football Club, commonly known as Kilmore Rec., is a Northern Irish, intermediate football club with teams playing in Premier Division of the Northern Amateur Football League, Northern Ireland Women's Football League (NIWFL), South Belfast Youth League and Downpatrick Youth League.
 The club's home ground is Robert Adams Park, Crossgar, County Down.

 The 1st Team is currently managed by former Linfield player Michael Carvill.

 History

 Early Years (1967–1972)

 It was following the 1966 World Cup in England, that two young local men, Bobby McClure and Dennis Lennon, decided to start a football team.
 After a few friendly games they called a meeting in April 1967 to form a club and as the majority of the players came from the village of Kilmore the name Kilmore United was chosen.

 The first competitive games were in the Killyleagh summer league before entering the Newcastle & District League in 1968–69, playing at Hamiltons Field which was situated halfway between the villages of Kilmore and Annacloy.

 During the first four years spent in the Newcastle & District League the club made it to the Harry Clarke Cup Final, losing to Annalong Rangers after a replay.
 It was at this time that Robert Adams, affectionately known as "Mr Kilmore", and his good friend Davy Harper became involved at the club.